Info for Volunteers

 It takes all kinds of help to make our Volunteer Trail Crew projects successful.
-No matter what your background or experience level, you can make a difference.
+No matter your background or experience level, you can make a difference.
 Here are the ways you can contribute to MWA's trail stewardship efforts:

 - Trail Crew – The backbone of our program, trail crew volunteers are the ones who work on the ground carrying out objectives outlined by land management partners.
 You'll dig trail with a pulaski, saw out downed trees with a crosscut, and help build new structures.
 Every one of our projects requires a minimum of 5 trail crew volunteers.

-- Camp Cook - Behind every happy and hardworking trail crew is a Camp Cook serving hearty and nutritious meals.
+- Camp Cook – Behind every happy and hardworking trail crew is a Camp Cook serving hearty and nutritious meals.
 Preparing tasty dinners and keeping a safe, organized kitchen is imperative to the success of any MWA trail trip.
-Your support as a Camp Cook will ensure our crews remain productive and healthy.
+Your support as a camp cook will ensure our crews remain productive and healthy.
 Visit our Camp Cook page to learn more.

-- Volunteer Photographer - Photos are one of the best ways to capture and share what happens on the trail - we need photos for our website, social media and to document the work we do for our partners.
+- Volunteer Photographer – Photos are one of the best ways to capture and share what happens on the trail.
+We need photos for our website, social media, and to document the work we do for our partners.
 If you take professional-quality photographs and are willing to lend your artistic perspective to our work, we'd love to have you come snap and share pictures.
 Learn more on the Volunteer Photographer webpage.

-- Trail Maintenance - basic maintenance that must be performed on an annual or bi-annual basis.
+- Trail Maintenance: basic maintenance that must be performed on an annual or bi-annual basis.
 Includes brushing (cutting branches and small trees from the trail corridor), drainage upkeep (cleaning deposited dirt/debris from drainage structures), drainage repair (replacing old log water bars and loose rock checks), and retread (digging to re-establish trail surface).

-- New Trail Construction - digging new trail tread and installing new drainage features.
+- New Trail Construction: digging new trail tread and installing new drainage features.

-- Structures - replacing and constructing new structures such as turnpikes, bridges, puncheons, fences, and crib walls.
+- Structures: replacing and constructing new structures such as turnpikes, bridges, puncheons, fences, and crib walls.

-- Signage - installing trail signs, trailhead kiosks, and cairns.
+- Signage: installing trail signs, trailhead kiosks, and cairns.

-- Easy: Project requiring a short hike and less demanding physical work.
+- Easy: Project requiring a short hike and less-demanding physical work.
 All aspects of the day, including hiking and trail work, can be self-paced.

-- Moderate: Project requiring less than 5 miles of daily hiking.
+- Moderate: Project requiring fewer than 5 miles of daily hiking.
 Work is physically demanding, but can be self-paced according to one's comfort level.
 Camp is not far from the worksite and there is access to vehicles at camp.

 There is an art to packing for a trip.
 Being well-prepared will make your experience infinitely more enjoyable, but who wants to carry more weight than necessary?
 Below are some suggested items to bring along.
 Use this list as a supplement to your own experience and common sense.
 As always, we're happy to help if you have any questions.

-- Frontcountry Camping - We'll set up camp right near our cars.
+- Frontcountry Camping: We'll set up camp right near our cars.
 Don't skimp on the luxury items.
-A pillow or two, cold beer, bath towel, camp chair - it's hard to bring too much when you're car camping.
+A pillow or two, cold beer, bath towel, camp chair – it's hard to bring too much when you're car camping.

 NEED TO BRING IT: